 - how regular -er verbs are used in sentences in French

 - how you can quiz yourself on regular -er verbs subjonctif passé conjugations

-- how regular -er verbs subjonctif passé conjugation Anki files can be downloaded.
+- how to practice with flashcards on regular -er verbs subjonctif passé conjugation

 Please refer to the French B2 Curriculum to get a better overview of French grammar, if you are curious about how this fits in the overall structure of French B2.